 Drink packages are some of the most contemplated add-ons for cruise vacations.
 Virgin Voyages, being mostly all-inclusive excludes drinks but also has chosen to take a different approach to beverages.
-One of the most common questions asked about Virgin Voyages cruises is:

 Virgin Voyages has a unique take on Drink Packages on their cruises.
 Virgin Voyages drink packages are actually called “Bar Tabs”, as Virgin doesn’t offer traditional drink packages like other cruise lines.
 The “Bar Tab” system allows you to prepay for drinks and often get bonus money as an incentive.

-What drinks are included on Virgin Voyages Cruises?
+Are drinks included on Virgin Voyages Cruises?

 Virgin says that “Essential Drinks are on us”.
-What that means is still and sparkling water (from fountains – not bottled), non-pressed juices (again, from a fountain or from bulk containers), fountain sodas, tea and drip coffee.
+What that means is still and sparkling water (from fountains – not bottled), non-pressed juices (again, from a fountain or from bulk containers), fountain sodas, tea, and drip coffee.

 What’s NOT included are alcoholic beverages, pressed juices, any coffee beverage ordered that isn’t just the basic drip coffee in bulk, and bottles of water.